AlexanderLucasWolf/HelloGitHub/README.md

 # hello-world
 Just trying to learn some Git today.
-It now include steps for Github
+It now include steps for Github.